 Christopher Tozier lives in an unnamed scrub forest north of Orlando and is the author of the award-winning Olivia Brophie series for children.
 His first novel, Olivia Brophie and the Pearl of Tagelus, is widely taught in schools.
 The Sky Island followed, and in March 2017, Aristotle's Lantern was released.
 World’s Around Us is the free curriculum developed by scientists and educators around the country for use with the series.
 He was also selected as a 2011 Individual Artist Fellow by the State of Florida.
 He graduated from the University of Wisconsin-Madison Creative Writing and English program where he served as Poetry Editor of The Madison Review.

-Rich Wickliffe has been a South Florida resident since 1976.
-His crime-thriller, “Storm Crashers” was originally optioned by a major film studio.
-Rich’s first novel “Tropical Windfall,” set in Key West, was published as a result of an Amazon crime-writing competition and still remains a fan favorite.
-His latest novel, "Eyes of Poseidon" is a follow-up to "Storm Crashers."
+Rich Wickliffe has been a Florida resident since 1976.
+His crime-thriller, “Storm Crashers” won Gold as Best Popular Fiction at the Florida Book Awards, and was optioned by a major film studio.
+Rich’s new thriller, “Eyes of Poseidon” involves Russian mob in Miami.
+His first novel “Tropical Windfall,” set in Key West, was published as a result of an Amazon crime-writing competition and still remains a fan favorite.
 Rich is also published in business journals in the investigative fields.

-Rich enjoys speaking about creative crimes, including twice at the FBI’s InfraGard Counterterrorism conferences and on panels at seminars in Las Vegas dedicated to accuracy in crime writing.
-He has now finished a new manuscript about Miami Russian mafia, based on a true-crime article he’d published.
+Rich enjoys speaking about creative crimes, including the FBI’s InfraGard Counterterrorism conferences and on panels at seminars in Las Vegas dedicated to accuracy in crime writing.
+He is the recipient of the FBI’s Exceptional Service in the Public Interest Award.

 From the other side of his brain, Rich's art and photography have been seen in print, in Forbes Travel magazine and exhibited in Ft.
 Lauderdale's Art Guild.
 Rich’s material borrows from the unique (scandalous, criminal or satirical) environments of South Florida where he resides with his wife and family.